 Be Smart About Lawn Care

-From mower options to lawn care products, get tips for growing a healthy yard.
+From mower options to lawn care products, get tips for growing a healthy and eco-friendly yard.

 Switch to a Reel Lawn Mower

 Make no mistake: Gas-powered lawn equipment is a dirty business.
 It spews tons of carbon monoxide and VOCs into the air, and the EPA says that Americans spill 17 million gallons of gasoline a year just filling their mowers!

 Do you really need your gas mower, or are you just keeping it out of habit?
 If you have a small lot with

 The next-best thing to reel mowers is electric, which can work well if you have a bigger lot or trickier terrain but you can still mow your lawn in less than an hour — that

 Choose new lawn care products without synthetic ingredients.
 The words "Caution," "Warning" or "Danger: Poison" on a product label are a cue to seek out natural alternatives.
 If going 100% green seems too daunting, make a resolution to choose organic in one category this year — for example, use a compost-based lawn food instead of chemical fertilizer.
 This will protect the microbes in your soil that promote lush, healthy grass, making your lawn healthier over the long haul.

 After you buy that awesome lawn food, you may still have a half-full bag of traditional fertilizer with pre-emergent herbicide sitting around, but don't throw it in the trash (or, heaven forbid, down a storm drain).
 Either give it to a neighbor who’s going to use fertilizer anyway or take it to a qualified hazardous waste disposal facility.
 Find one near you at earth911.com.

 Go Easy on the Bugs